slevithan/oniguruma-to-es/README.md

 Delay regex construction until first use if the transpiled pattern is at least this length.

-Although regex compilation in JavaScript is fast, it can sometimes be helpful to defer this cost for extremely long regexes.
-This option defers the time JavaScript spends inside the `RegExp` constructor on building the transpiled pattern into a regex object; it's not about transpilation or search performance.
+Although regex compilation in JavaScript is fast, it can sometimes be helpful to defer this cost for extremely long patterns.
+This option defers the time JavaScript spends inside the `RegExp` constructor (building the transpiled pattern into a regex object); it's not about transpilation or search performance.

-Lazy compilation is a feature of the `EmulatedRegExp` constructor, so enabling option `avoidSubclass` prevents lazy compilation.
+Lazy compilation relies on the `EmulatedRegExp` class.

 ### `rules`